 The first step is to let your Home Education Manager (HEM) know which high school course you want to do.
 She or he will send you a Course Proposal Outline which summarizes the learning outcomes and helps guide you in creating a Self-Directed Student Course Proposal.
-We have course outlines for the four core academic areas (ELA, Math, Science, and Social) as well as other popular courses, such as Physical Education, Work Experience, CALM, and Special Projects.
-For other courses, such as in the arts, or CTS courses like Foods or Computer Science, your HEM will direct you to where the learning outcomes from Alberta Education can be found.
+We have course outlines for the four core academic areas (ELA, Math, Science, and Social), as well as other popular courses such as Physical Education, Work Experience, CALM, and Special Projects.
+For other courses, including the arts or CTS courses like Foods or Computer Science, your HEM will direct you to Alberta Education’s learning outcomes.

-With the Proposal documents, parents, and students create detailed plans for high school learning which meet the learning outcomes of Alberta Education—using whatever resources and activities suit the student best.
-In the core courses in Grade 12, where students will write diploma exams, we recommend that students use at least some “Alberta Education approved” resources.
+With the Course Proposal documents, parents and students create detailed plans for high school learning which meet the Alberta Education’s learning outcomes using whatever resources and activities best suit the individual student.
+In the core Grade 12 courses where students will write diploma exams, we recommend that students use at least some “Alberta Education approved” resources.
 Within these parameters, students are free to structure and pace their learning to meet their own needs and life demands.
 For example:

-- Science or Mathematics: students are free to continue using the resources and programs they have in younger years, such as Crash Course, Khan Academy, or Math U See, supplementing where necessary to meet learning outcomes.
-They need not make a radical switch away from programs they have had success with for years.
+- Science or Mathematics: students may continue using the resources and programs from earlier grades, such as Crash Course, Khan Academy, or Math U See, supplementing where necessary to meet the learning outcomes.
+They need not make a radical switch away from programs that worked for them.

 - Fine Arts: students can pursue their interests in music, drama, painting, and so on through classes, lessons, and performances, again receiving credit.